Jupyter

 If you run jupyter notebook or jupyterlab yourself, you get whatever version of python you run it from.

-If you need to install your own python packages, we suggest that you use the command
+If you need to install your own python packages, we suggest creating your own virtual environment.
+For information on how to do that, see https://resources.cs.rutgers.edu/docs/using-python-on-cs-linux-machines/

 WARNING: When you use pip, it will suggest that you upgrade it to a new version.
 Do NOT try to do this.
 You can't actually upgrade PIP, because it is installed in a system directory.
 In attempting to do so, you will end up with an inconsistent set of packages.